 There’s no match—in quality or flavor—for homemade stock.
 It’s peerless for making soups, risottos, and more; the perfect tonic when you’re feeling under the weather; even a satisfying midday snack, sipped from a mug on a chilly day.
 And you’re using ingredients you might otherwise throw away: a picked-over roast chicken carcass; an odd carrot, celery stalk, or onion; a stray herb sprig or two.
 These are the basics, but making stock is an improvisational endeavor.
 If you like, add a chunk or two of peeled celery root, a coarsely chopped parsnip, a piece of Parmigiano-Reggiano cheese rind, mushroom caps or stems, a halved tomato or two, and/or a couple of whole dried chiles.
-The longer the stock slowly simmers, the richer it becomes—make a light or rich brew, it’s up to you.
+The longer the stock simmers low and slow, the richer it becomes—make a light or rich brew, it’s up to you.
 A rich stock can always be stretched with a little water if you don’t have enough for a recipe.–Mindy Fox

 LC A Stocked Freezer Note

-Roast Chicken Stock Recipe
+Roast Chicken Stock